-As a child growing up in Copenhagen, it’s said that Arne Jacobsen painted over the Victorian wallpaper in his bedroom.
-Young Arne didn’t cover his walls with typical childish drawings or paint the ornate wallpaper boyish blue – he decided to paint his room entirely white.
+It is said that as a child growing up in Copenhagen, Arne Jacobsen painted over the Victorian wallpaper in his bedroom.
+But young Arne did not cover his walls with typical childish drawings or paint the ornate wallpaper boyish blue.
+Instead, he decided to paint his room entirely white.
 His decision may seem commonplace today, but in the early twentieth century white walls were not yet in fashion.
 From the very beginning, Arne Jacobsen was ahead of his time.